tensorflow/swift-models/Transformer/README.md

 It also currently requires Python 3.x.

-The `regex` module is also required for Python.
+The `regex` and `numpy` module are also required for Python.
 If this is not available, you can install it via:

 ```
 python -m pip install --user regex
+python -m pip install --user numpy
 ```

 The tokenizer (`encoder.py`) is from the OpenAI implementation and is under the MIT license.